joe0731/mem_scan/README.md

 Report saved to: memory_report.json
 ```

-## JSON 报告格式 JSON Report Example
+## JSON Report Example

-使用 `--output` 参数时会生成 JSON 格式的报告/ A report like below will be generated when using the `--output` option:
+A report like below will be generated when using the `--output` option:

 ```json
 {